Here2ServeU/iac-security-pipeline/README.md

    - Scan the Dockerfile with Trivy
    - Detect secrets using Gitleaks
    - Auto-generate:
-     - `ai-security-analysis.md` – a human-readable summary with GPT recommendations
+     - `ai-security-analysis.pdf` – a human-readable summary with GPT recommendations
      - `devsecops_scan_results.png` – a visual chart of scan severity counts

 ---